 In short, traditional hinges can’t guarantee the consistent, safe closure that fire safety codes and homeowners demand.

-• Provides fire-rated protection, helping the door resist flames and smoke for the required period.
+• Fire-rated, helping the door resist flames and smoke for the required period

 What Are Self Closing Garage Door Hinges?